tensorpack/tensorpack/README.md

 3. It's not a model wrapper.
 	+ There are too many symbolic function wrappers in the world.
 Tensorpack includes only a few common models.
-	  But you can use any symbolic function library inside tensorpack, including tf.layers/Keras/slim/tflearn/tensorlayer/....
+	  But you can use any symbolic function library inside Tensorpack, including tf.layers/Keras/slim/tflearn/tensorlayer/....

 See [tutorials](http://tensorpack.readthedocs.io/tutorial/index.html#user-tutorials) to know more about these features.